veddox/monarch-arena/README.md

 ./arena.py set <x> <y> <colour>
 ```

-To create displays and animations, import the `arena` and `draw` modules.
+To create displays and animations, import the `arena` and `shape` modules.
 Use
 `arena.set_mode()` to choose a mode.
 Write a function that does what you want,
 then pass this function to `arena.run()` for safe execution.
 For more details,
 read the API documentation or see the examples in `house.py` and `landscape.py`.

-**NOTE:** This is the `production` branch.
-To run this software anywhere that is
-not a Raspberry Pi, you will need to check out the `master` branch.
-(This
-contains mockups of the required, Pi-specific libraries, that are needed during
-development.)
+**IMPORTANT:** If you are running this on a Raspberry Pi, delete the `RPi`
+directory and the `dotstar.py` module.
+These are mockups used during
+development - you will need the real versions installed.
+(The mockups are already
+deleted on the `production` branch, so you can just check that out.) *Weird
+things will happen if you forget this!*

 ---